erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * `S-MASTER` seems to also be a slightly better choice from the *functional* point of view.
 As we said above, the only functional difference between the two is the problem of authority.
-It seems that it is the *sending institution* which should be "in charge" of the greater part of mobility's properties (not necessarily all of them).
+And it seems that it is the *sending institution* which should be "in charge" of the greater part of mobility's properties (though not necessarily all of them).

-### General guidelines on migrating from other workflows
+### General guidelines on migrating from `R-MASTER` workflows

 We recognize that many systems use other workflows than the one we chose for EWP, and probably *all* partners will need at least *some* changes in their workflows to support EWP.
-Having that in mind, we'll try to offer some basic guidelines on the migration process, wherever we think some guidelines might be needed.
+Having that in mind, we'll try to offer some basic guidelines on the migration process (not only here, but throughout all API specifications).

-In general, most partners will need to support both workflows, at least for some time.
+In general, we believe that initially most partners will need to support both workflows for some time (their current one, and the new one, introduced by EWP).
+The choice on which of the workflows to use for particular mobility depends on the answer to the following question: **Does the partner institution (also) supports EWP workflow?**

 **If both HEIs support EWP workflow already:**